ryanavri/GetTaxonCS/README.md

   2. Register and create a token for CITES in here https://api.speciesplus.net/documentation

 The api key in this code is just an example and not gonna works, so please register and replace with your own token

+## Limitation
+If the result data frame produce NA`s does not mean the species are not in IUCN or CITES list, there are possibility the name was difference with database (synonym scientific name)